 Because Ancona ducks prefer to spend as much time on the water as they, investing in some aquatic plants, such as water lettuce and duck week, will help keep the flock in natural food during the winter months, and when they have cleaned out the pests from around their living quarters.

 Ancona ducks often make a sound that is similar to the squeaking of a metal hinge while happily foraging for a meal.
-Members of this duck breed are docile, quiet unless substantially startled, and get along well when living with or duck breeds, chickens, or guineas.
+Members of this duck breed are docile, quiet unless substantially startled, and get along well when living with other duck breeds, chickens, or guineas.

 Members of this duck breed are climate hardy in both hot and cold environments.
 Neither summer humidity nor the chilly winter nights in February seem to deter an Ancona duck’s desire to free range, lounge outside, go swimming, or mate.

-When you need to supplement the feed of the Ancona flock chicken or poultry bird feed can be used.
+When you need to supplement the feed of the Ancona chicken or poultry bird feed can be used.

 Waterfowl feed may be best, but it is not usually stocked at agriculture supply stores, especially in rural regions.
 Game bird feed is highly recommended during the winter months to give the duck a needed protein boost.